Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Attitude Dynamics and Control Actuation

 \section{Attitude Dynamics and Control Actuation}

-NASA's Solar Cruiser uses AMT and RCDs as its momentum management actuators \citep{Inness2023MM}.
+NASA's Solar Cruiser uses AMT and RCDs as its momentum management actuators~\citep{Inness2023MM}.
 The AMT changes the relative alignment of the CM and CP such that the SRP force acting on the CP results in a corresponding torque about the CM.
 Moving the AMT and appropriately placing the CM/CP offset results in a controllable moment that unloads the accumulated RW angular momentum.
 However, the moment of inertia matrix changes when the AMT moves and the mass distribution of the sailcraft changes.
 The dynamics are thus coupled with the AMT translation.
-This section presents the dynamics and control of the sailcraft, starting with important notation and proceeding with its attitude dynamics, the RW attitude control law, and details regarding the momentum management control actuation.
+This section presents the dynamics and control of the sailcraft, starting with important notation and proceeding with its attitude dynamics, the RW attitude control law, details regarding the momentum management control actuation, and the linearized attitude dynamics model used for the Kalman filter and MPC frameworks.